joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/11/us/politics/trump-air-force-one-decoy.html

 **Election Live Updates: Wisconsin Primary for Governor Too Close to Call Between Moderate and Democratic Socialist**\
-`David Crowley, the Milwaukee County executive, and Francesca Hong, a democratic socialist who had polled strongly in race, were locked in a tight race.
+`David Crowley, the Milwaukee County executive, and Francesca Hong, a democratic socialist who had polled strongly in the race, were locked in a tight race.
 In Minnesota, Lt.
 Gov. Peggy Flanagan, a progressive, won the Democratic Senate primary.`\
 https://www.nytimes.com/live/2026/08/11/us/elections-south-carolina-wisconsin

 **Race Too Close to Call in Democratic Primary for Michigan Senate Seat**\